-A personal injury specialist solicitor will go through the details of your claim, the process and each step, as well as take the key information required to analyse how much you could be expected to receive.
+A personal injury compensation claims solicitor will go through the details of your claim, the process and each step, as well as take the key information required to analyse how much you could be expected to receive.
 They will also look into the effects of the accident and the injuries sustained, the considerations factors of age, sex and the victims general health are also required to calculate the monetary value of the damage.
 When carrying out your compensation claim we will also take into account the consequence the injury has had on the quality of your life.
 If your accident has affected your daily life by effecting your ability to carry out crucial daily tasks, then the compensation claim does generally be higher.

 Your compensation claim will not only comprise compensation for the physical damage which you suffered but will also take into account any psychological damage which you may have suffered as a consequence of the incident.
 One of the key things that the compensation claim can help you with is recovering any incurred financial costs, these are often referred to as special damages and can include money spent on the medical bills, rehabilitation or transportation costs.
 Special damages also include the loss of any income due to your injury.

 How much could you claim for nerve damage?

 You may be entitled to claim for compensation if you have suffered nerve damage as a result of another person's negligence.